summonersRift/summonersrift.github.io/_posts/2018-04-14-landing-dream-job-in-tech.md

 - Tree Traversal
   1. BFS, DFS recursively
   1. BFS, DFS iteratively
-  1. Inorder,Preorder, Post-order traversal.
+  1. Inorder,Preorder, Post-order traversal
 - DFS Applications
   1. Check whether a binary tree is a full binary tree or not
   1. Lowest Common Ancestor in a Binary Search Tree
-  1. Find Minimum Depth of a Binary Tree.
+  1. Find Minimum Depth of a Binary Tree
   1. Maximum Path Sum in a Binary Tree
+  1. Diameter of a Binary Tree
+- More Problems
-1. Addition, deletion of nodes in BST.
+  1. Addition, deletion of nodes in BST, Binary Heap
   1. Check if a given array can represent Preorder Traversal of Binary Search Tree
-1. Bottom View Binary Tree
-1. Print Nodes in Top View of Binary Tree
   1. Remove nodes on root to leaf paths of length < K
   1. Check if a binary tree is subtree of another binary tree
   1. Reverse alternate levels of a perfect binary tree

 #### Sorting And Searching
 - Searching